Windsor chair: Forms and construction

 The legs are splayed at angles fore-and-aft (rake) as well as side-to-side (splay) to provide actual and visual support of the person sitting.
 Early chairs made in America usually have stretchers connecting the front and back legs and a cross stretcher connecting the two side stretchers, creating what is known as an "H" stretcher assembly.
-A common misconception about this assembly is that the stretchers hold the legs together in order to keep them from pulling apart.
-In the traditional Windsor design, the wedged tenon joint which joins each leg to the seat is strong enough in itself to prevent the legs from creeping outward.
+A common misconception about this assembly is that the stretchers hold the legs together to keep them from pulling apart.
+In the traditional Windsor design, the wedged tenon joints which join each leg to the seat are inherently strong enough to prevent the legs from creeping outward.
 The stretcher system actually pushes the legs apart to retain the necessary tension which reduces slack.

 "Through-holed and wedged" is one of the primary means of joining Windsor chair parts.
 A cylindrical or slightly tapered hole is bored in the first piece, the matching cylindrical or tapered end of the second piece is inserted in the hole as a round tenon, and a wedge is driven into the end of this tenon, flaring it tight in the hole.
 The excess portion of the wedge is then cut flush with the surface.
 This supplies a mechanical hold that will prevail when the glue fails.
 In general, early Windsor chair joints are held together mechanically, making glue a redundant detail in their assembly.